Cycling is a sport, so let’s start playing fair.

 A well-compensated, promoted, and supported women’s racing structure will have a significant effect on growing female involvement in the sport, both professionally and non-professionally.
 The Tour de France is a showcase of equipment with rippling effects on the massive bicycle market, and professional women’s racing will grow that market just as potently.
 Investing in race payouts will have a positive effect on cycling’s bottom line.

 Physiology demands that men and women race in separate leagues (most of the time), but that doesn’t mean there needs to be a disparity in race payouts.
-The myth that women won’t bring in the same crowds for a sport based mostly in technical ability and strategy is a self-affirming conclusion.
+The myth that women won’t bring in the same crowds for a sport based mostly in technical ability and strategy is self-perpetuating — unless we disrupt it.
 Ohio has already taken big strides in leveling the pay-outs between men’s and women’s cyclocross, with several Cincinnati races matching the winnings between genders.
 You can read more about these races from CX Magazine.

 Myth #2.
 Women’s bikes and cycling gear need to be “pinkified,” or they won’t sell.